-This is part two of the Marocco travel series.
-In case you missed Casablanca, head over here.
-This, however, is the Marrakech travel story: Jemaa el-Fnaa & a broken water bottle.
+This is the Morocco travel story: Jemaa el-Fnaa & a broken water bottle.

 This must be so-called African time.
 The train is more than an hour late and I’m sort of done hanging out in the shade of the burning sun.
 In a couple of minutes, I’ll lose the shady seat because the sun is moving or the earth is.
 It doesn’t really matter at this very moment.
 All that matters is that I didn’t put any sunscreen on and I can’t move closer to the left as a girl is sitting there.
 Might as well start a conversation.
 Her name is Ella and she’s from Casablanca originally, now on her way to Marrakech for a party.
 In fact, she was a true angel who helped me find the way to the doorsteps of my accommodation in Marrakech.
 Beautiful life lesson always approaches strangers with an open heart, you never know why your ways are crossing.
 Then the train arrives and we sit down in the air-conditioned 2nd class.
 There was space, both of us take a window seat.